 4. Biomarker testing can tell pancreatic cancer patients if their tumors have KRAS G12C or other mutations.

 Every pancreatic cancer patient is different – and their unique biology can help determine which treatment they should receive.
 PanCAN strongly recommends all pancreatic cancer patients get biomarker testing of their tumor tissue to help determine the best treatment options.
 Patients should discuss biomarker testing of tumor tissue and genetic testing for inherited mutations with their care team.
-The tests can be available through their treating institution or PanCAN’s Know Your Tumor® precision medicine service.
+The tests can be available through their treating institution or private companies.
+Biomarker testing can also be accessed through PanCAN’s Know Your Tumor® precision medicine service.

 Evidence from PanCAN’s Know Your Tumor has shown that pancreatic cancer patients who are able to go on treatment that aligns with their tumor biology live an average of one year longer than patients who aren’t.
 About one out of every four patients is found to have an actionable alteration – a finding that signifies a certain drug or treatment option may work well for them – in their tumor.

-Although there isn’t currently an approved drug that specifically targets mutant KRAS, other treatments based on patients’ unique biology are available.
+Although there isn’t currently an approved drug that specifically targets the types of mutant KRAS that are most common in pancreatic tumors, other treatments based on patients’ unique biology are available.
 Along with a list of the mutations and alterations found in their tumor tissue, Know Your Tumor participants and their healthcare teams receive a personalized list of treatment options, including clinical trials.

 5. PanCAN has worked to advance KRAS-related research efforts.